You were just stopped by the police. They said you committed a crime. And they told your parents what you did.

 - Did the police give you a warning?
 Did they say they would refer you to a community organization called an “Organisme de justice alternative” or OJA (alternative justice organization)?
 Find out because it might mean that you do not have to go to court.

-- Did they give you a document called a promise to appear or an appearance notice?
+- Did they give you a document called an undertaking an appearance notice?
 In this case, you will have to go to youth court at the date and time stated in the document.
 You have no choice.
 This is called an appearance.

 |Important!
 You must obey any orders you were given.
 For example, you might have to be home before dark or stay away from some people or places.
 If you do not obey, you might be charged with another crime.|